Calculate Your One-Rep Max!

 Watch The Video - 03:56

-Upon learning of their one-lift capacities, one can design their program around these maximal weights.
-For example, it might be suitable for power-training that 85% of a one repetition maximum is used as a training weight for the bench press, squat, and deadlift.
-For toning, or developing a defined body for the beach, 70%, or lower, might be more appropriate.
+Once you learn your one-lift capacity, you can design your program around these maximal weights.
+For example, it might be suitable for power-training that 85 percent of a one-rep maximum is used as a training weight for the bench press, squat, and deadlift.
+For toning, or developing a defined body for the beach, 70 percent or lower might be more appropriate.

 - Follow This Discussion by: